Zerbanoo Gifford

-Zerbanoo Gifford is a British writer and human rights campaigner.
-She is president of the World Zoroastrian Organisation.
-She founded the ASHA foundation and centre, a charity working for the enrichment of young adults, ethical leadership, social innovation, sustainable living, intercultural and interfaith understanding, and the performing arts.
+Zerbanoo Gifford is a British writer and human rights campaigner of Indian Zoroastrian origin.
+She is honorary director of the ASHA Foundation, which she founded, and president of the World Zoroastrian Organisation.

+Gifford was brought from India to Britain by her parents when she was three.
+She was educated at Roedean School, at Watford College of Technology, at the London School of Journalism and at the Open University.
+Her first book, The Golden Thread, was published in 1990.

 Charitable work

-Gifford is a philathropist and holds the International Woman of the Year Award 2006 for her humanitarian work, which spans over 50 years of grassroots and global activism.
+Gifford has been active in charitable work.
 She has been a director of Anti-Slavery International and of the Charities Aid Foundation.
 She is founder of the ASHA Foundation and the ASHA Centre in the Forest of Dean.

 Politics

-In 1982 Gifford made history by being elected as a councillor for Harrow, the first female Asian councillor to be elected for the Liberal Party.
+In 1982 Gifford was elected a councillor for Harrow, the first female Asian councillor to be elected for the Liberal Party.
 She has stood three times for Parliament, Hertsmere in 1983 (Liberal/SDP Alliance) and 1992 (Liberal Democrat), and Harrow East (Liberal/SDP Alliance) in 1987.
 By standing in 1983, she became one of the first three Asian women to stand for Parliament along with Rita Austin (Labour, St Albans) and Pramila Le Hunte (Conservative, Birmingham Ladywood).

 In 1986 she chaired the Liberal "Commission of Inquiry into Ethnic Minority Involvement in the Liberal Party".
 Gifford was twice elected by the party's membership the Liberal Democrats' Federal Executive, the first ethnic minority person to be elected to a major UK party's supreme body.
 She was a member of the Race Relations Forum set up in 1998 by then Home Secretary, Jack Straw.

 In 1992 Gifford co-chaired the centenary celebrations for the election of the first non-white MP, Dadabhai Naoroji.

 Recognition

 Gifford received the Nehru Centenary Award in 1989.
 She was nominated for the Women of Europe Award in 1991.
-She was awarded the Freedom of the city of Lincoln, Nebraska, USA for combating modern slavery and racism.
-In 2007, Zerbanoo received the International Splendor award in Hollywood, for her lifetime achievements in the field of equality and human rights.
-In 2010, to celebrate the 90th anniversery of American Suffrage she was honoured by the Sewall-Belmont museum in Washington DC in an exhibition commemorating key global women who have advanced women's rights.
-A biography of her by New-Zealand editor Farida Master, Zerbanoo Gifford: An Uncensored Life, was published in 2015 by Harper Collins.
+A biography of her by Farida Master, Zerbanoo Gifford: An Uncensored Life, was published in 2015.
 Gifford was one of the seven former pupils who featured in Roedean school's 125 anniversary celebrations.